indolem/indolem/README.md

 * news articles from Kompas, Tempo (Tala et al., 2003), and Liputan6 (55M words in total)
 * an Indonesian Web Corpus (Medved and Suchomel, 2017) (90M words).

-We trained the model for 2.4M steps (180 epochs) with the <b>final perplexity over the development set being 3.97</b> (similar to English BERT-base).
+We trained the model for 2.4M steps (180 epochs) with the <b>final perplexity over the development set being 3.97 (similar to English BERT-base)</b>.

 ### How to use